-Baking soda for acne is one of the cheapest treatments you can use.
+Baking soda for acne is one of the cheapest and most versatile ingredients you can use.

 - It has mild anti inflammatory properties that help reduce redness and swelling…. a common use for baking soda is adding some to a bath to soothe rashes, irritation or sunburn on the body…